Fast Facts: What to Know About Hajj

 Hajj takes place over five days during Dhul Hijjah, the 12th and final month of the Islamic calendar.
 It begins on the 8th day and concludes on the 12th.

-If you’re unable to perform Hajj this year, you can still reap rewards through worship during these blessed days.
+Those unable to perform Hajj can still benefit from the blessings of these days.
 Fasting on the 9th day, the Day of Arafah, is highly recommended.
 The Prophet (ﷺ) is reported to have said that fasting on this day:

 ‘[…] expiates the sins of the past year and the coming year.’
 (Muslim)